Pardalotus/metabeak/doc/manual.md

 }
 ```

+You can use:
+ - plain JavaScript features

+You can't use:
+ - setTimeout
+ - network

+# License

+All the input data to your function is CC0.
+The output of your function, and the function itself, is also considered CC0.
+Other users may be able to discover your function and its output.

+Don't put any secrets in your function.
+You can put ORCIDs and email addresses in the function if you don't mind them being public.

+If you want to discuss a private code / data feature, please get in touch.

 # FAQ

 **Why does my function have to be in a function?
 Can't I just write an expression directly?**